-Children who exhibit or are victim of problematic sexual behaviour must have additional risk management processes8 applied.
+Children who exhibit or are victim of problematic sexual behaviour must have additional risk management processes applied.
 Serious consideration should be given to immediate Police involvement, and where this applies the Chief Education Officer must be informed without delay.

-3.2.3 The assessment of risk posed to all children and young people must include the alleged perpetrator and alleged victim and their families.
+- 3.2.3 The assessment of risk posed to all children and young people must include the alleged perpetrator and alleged victim and their families.
 This may result in individual timetables and/or close adult supervision being agreed and in extreme cases exclusion or authorised absence may be considered to ensure the safety and security of all concerned.
-In all cases, as per the PSB Protocol, multi-agency risk
+In all cases, as per the PSB Protocol, multi-agency risk management processes must be followed.
+The Service Manager (ASN) acting on behalf of the Chief Education Officer must be consulted. - 3.2.4 Plans for the ongoing educational provision of any child subject to risk protection /management for PSB will be immediately commenced and where necessary supported by central education service staff.
+These plans will be recorded in a Wellbeing Action Plan/Child's Plan.
+Where the alleged incident is not viewed as Child Protection, the Named Person will revert to Personalised Support processes to manage the situation as a welfare/wellbeing concern, though this will be done within a multi-agency context and will include guidance from Psychological Service, Social Work, Family Protection Unit and any other appropriate service or agency.

-8 See Protocol on Problematic Sexual Behaviour Revised July 2019
+&lt;sup>8 See Protocol on Problematic Sexual Behaviour